Logo Icon

 But remember, you cannot become a good reader or grammar nazi overnight.
 It takes consistent practice and focus.
 So, make it a habit to read CLAT English language passages (about 450 words each) every day!

-The exam places great importance on reading and understanding CLAT English passages on various topics, contemporary or historically significant fiction and non-fiction writing.
+The exam greatly emphasises reading and understanding CLAT English passages on various topics, as well as contemporary or historically significant fiction and non-fiction writing.

 Your ability to read well and the effort you put into improving it directly affect how well you understand and perform in the exam.